Leviathan321/opensbt-core/README.md

 ## Usage

+OpenSBT provides three interface\abstract classes for the integration of SBT components:

+- Simulator integration:
+    1. Implement [simulate]() method of the [`Simulator`]() class.
+In this method a list scenario instances is passed to the simulator to execute the SUT in the scenario.
+    2. Convert the simulation output returned by the simulator to generic `Simulator` instance.

+    As an example, OpenSBT already provides extensions for CARLA and Prescan Simulator.

+- Fitness\Criticality function integration:

+    Fitness\Criticality Function: implement  `eval` method of the `Fitness` (`Critical`) class.

+    *Consider*: Several fitness ojectives are specified in one fitness instance, i.e. the eval method return a vector valued output if more than objective is optimized.

+- Algorithm integration:
+    Integration is done by subclassing `Optimizer` class.
+    There are three options for the integration:

+    -  If the algorithm exists in `pymoo`, instantiate it in `run` and assign to `algorithm`

+    - If the algorithm does not exist in pymoo, override `run` and implement the algorithm.
+The return type should be a `SimulationResult`.

+    - Implement new algorithm by sublassing `Algorithm` from pymoo and use first approach for integration.

+ - Search space and experiment definition:

+    The path to the scenario, the input variables and its bounds are passed to `ADASProblem`.
+The `simulate` function together with the fitness and criticality function is also passed.
+Consider following exemplary problem definition:

+        problem = ADASProblem(
+                            problem_name="PedestrianCrossingStartWalk",
+                            scenario_path=os.getcwd() + "/scenarios/PedestrianCrossing.xosc",
+                            xl=[0.5, 1, 0],
+                            xu=[3, 80, 60],
+                            simulation_variables=[
+                                "PedSpeed",
+                                "EgoSpeed",
+                                "PedDistance"],
+                            fitness_function=FitnessMinDistanceVelocity(),
+                            critical_function=CriticalAdasDistanceVelocity(),
+                            simulate_function=CarlaSimulator.simulate,
+                            )

+ - Experiment execution:

+    - To start directly in code

+        ```python
+        optimizer = MyOptimizer(problem=problem,
+                            config=DefaultSearchConfiguration())
+        res = optimizer.run()
+        res.write_results(results_folder=results_folder, params = optimizer.parameters)
+        ```

+    - To start search via console

+        1. Create new `Experiment`

+            ```python
+            experiment = Experiment(name="MyNewExperiment",
+                                    problem=problem,
+                                    algorithm=AlgorithmType.NSGAII, # Registered in AlgorithmType, updated in run.py
+                                    search_configuration=DefaultSearchConfiguration() # Search configuration
+                                    )
+            ```
+        2. To run the experiment with the name "1" we execute:

+            ```bash
+            python run.py -e "MyNewExperiment"
+            ```

+### Usage Example
 We describe the usage of the framework by testing the BehaviourAgent (AEB) in the CARLA Simulator for collisions and close to collision situations.
 The example has been implemented on Ubuntu.

 As testing scenario we consider a pedestrian that is crossing the lane of the ego vehicle.
 The scenario is provided as an OpenSCENARIO 1.2 [file](scenarios/PedestrianCrossing.xosc).
 We vary the speed of ego, the speed of pedestrian, and the distance to the ego vehicle when the pedestrian starts walking.